realA10001986/VSR/README.md

 - [Home Assistant](#home-assistant--mqtt) (MQTT) support
 - built-in OTA installer for firmware updates and audio files

-For information on updating the firmware on your VSR, see [here](#firmware-installation--firmware-update).
+For information on updating the firmware of your VSR, see [here](#firmware-installation--firmware-update).

 ## Initial Configuration